samskivert/viztool/README.md

 the `<viztool>` element should contain a `<classpath>` element which defines the classpath over which viztool will iterate, searching for classes that match the specified pattern.

-### Maven

-See the [Viztool Maven plugin] for instructions on using Viztool in a Maven project.

 ### Manual invocation